Warbo/nix-eval/README.md

 # Implementation Details

-`Expr` is the type of expressions, which contains a list of package names, a list of modules to import, a list of compiler flags and a `String` of Haskell code.
-All of these are just `String`s internally, but the wrappers prevent accidentally using package as modules, etc. A few combinators are provided for common manipulations, and the `OverloadedStrings` extension allows packages, modules, flags and expressions to be written as literals.
+`Expr` is the type of expressions, which contains a list of package names, a list of modules to import, a list of compiler flags, a list of `String`s to put in the generated module and a `String` of Haskell code to evaluate.
+All of these are just `String`s internally, but we use wrappers prevent accidentally using packages as modules, etc.

+A few combinators are provided for common manipulations, for example `qualified "Foo" "bar"` will produce the expression `"Foo.bar"` with `"Foo"` in its module list.
+The `OverloadedStrings` extension allows packages, modules, flags and expressions to be written as literals.
 Note that literal expressions are given an empty context; you will have to specify any required modules, packages, etc. separately.

-When evaluated, the Haskell code is prefixed by an import of each module and wrapped in `main = putStr (..)`, then piped into `runhaskell`.
+When evaluated, the Haskell code is prefixed by an import of each module, the "preamble" strings (if any) and wrapped in `main = putStr (..)`.
+This code is piped into `runhaskell`.
 If any flags are specified, they are appended as arguments to the `runhaskell` command.

-That process is invoked via the `nix-shell` command, using Nix's standard `haskellPackages.ghcWithPackages` function to ensure the GHC instance has all of the given packages available.
+The `runhaskell` process itself is invoked via the `nix-shell` command, using Nix's standard `haskellPackages.ghcWithPackages` function to ensure that all of the given packages are available.
+This means package names must correspond to the names used by Nix (which are usually the same as Hackage); it also means you can supply your own private packages using Nix overrides.

 If the process exits successfully, its stdout will be returned wrapped in `Just`; otherwise `Nothing` is returned.
 If you wish to alter the `main`